mackimaow/Pascal-Compiler/README.md

 ## Status Report

 The pascal compiler presented in this report is not complete; there are a few limitations and caveats as well as unique features.
 Firstly, the parameters specified in the program definition has no functionality yet.
 Therefore using “input” or “output” within the program parameters effectively does not add input or output features to the pascal source code.
-However, it is worth noting that is still possible to use the “write” function (with one or more arguments) to print a result to standard out.
-Furthermore, it is not possible to read from standard in due to segmented fault errors when executing the assembly source code.
-The semantic analyzer will not throw any errors when the user proceeds to use the read from standard in, but the assembly code will skip over this action when executed to prevent the segmented fault.
+However, it is worth noting that is still possible to use the “write” and "read" functions (with one or more arguments) to print/read a result to standard out/in.
 The compiler also does not handle floating point numbers, (so there is no difference between real types and integer types).
 However, a unique feature to this compiler is that the user is able to enter a number in scientific notation to declare a number wherever is appropriate.

 ## Testing Report

 The compiler was tested against its specifications to determine if there are any overall problems to be fixed.
 Each section below shows a pascal source file with its output result.
 If a error is expected, the description will rightful mention this.

+### Program 1
+\[Testing greatest common denominator function with 345 and 678 (should compile and run normally as expected)\]
+''' pascal

+program example(input, output);
+	var x:  integer;
+	function gcd(a, b: integer): integer;
+	begin
+	   if b = 0 then gcd := a;
+	   gcd := gcd(b, a mod b)
+	end;
+begin
+	x := gcd(345, 678);
+	write(x)
+end.

+'''